Contents - Click a link to skip to the section you want to read

 You can eat hummus as a dip with pita bread, pita chips, or fresh veggies.

-You can spread it onto a wrap or sandwich stuffed with roasted veggies, tofu, and more.
+You can spread it onto a wrap or sandwich stuffed with roasted veggies, tofu, and more (think of that finished off in a sandwich grill without drooling!).
 Check out my article on my favorite sandwich recipes for inspiration!

 You can use it to make a delicious salad dressing.